Letter from the Program Director

 We provide a comprehensive and dynamic training program so that our fellows graduate with the ability to meet the needs of patients, both now and in the future.
 Our program cultivates an intellectual and collaborative learning environment, and delivers structured didactics and hands-on experiential learning, to provide a broad base of knowledge in rheumatic diseases.

-In addition, our program is flexible by design, to allow each individual trainee to meet his/her professional goals, whether they choose to pursue a career in clinical rheumatology, research, clinical education, or some combination.
+In addition, our program is flexible by design, to allow each individual trainee to meet their professional goals, whether they choose to pursue a career in clinical rheumatology, research, clinical education, or some combination.

 It is a true privilege to educate, train, and work with today’s brightest physicians on their path to become independent rheumatologists.